The function , where k is a constant, can be found using the chain rule. It is useful to remember the following:

 Example 3 – After time t seconds, the temperature, T degrees, of a heated metal ball that is dropped into a liquid is given by

 Find the temperature of the ball at the instant it is dropped into the liquid.
-Find the rate at which the ball is cool after 10 seconds.
+Find the rate at which the ball is cooling after 10 seconds.

 Substituting t=0 into T gives the intial temperature as 377 degrees.
 The rate of cooling is given by the derivative of T: